rahatyeasinemon/bit-integrations/readme.txt

 - **Note :**
   - This notice is informing that starting from February 6, there will be a change in the free version of a service.
 Specifically, the free version will only allow for one integration & Automation, but all previous integration & Automations will continue to work normally.
 - **New Triggers :**
-  - Groundhogg Integration & Automation : Marketing Automation For WordPress
+  - WordPress CRM, Email & Marketing Automation for WordPress | Award Winner — Groundhogg - Groundhogg Integration & Automation
-  - LifterLMS Integration & Automation : Create & Sell Online Courses with WordPress
+  - LifterLMS – WordPress LMS Plugin for eLearning - LifterLMS Integration & Automation
-  - Easy Digital Downloads Integration & Automation : The Best Digital eCommerce Plugin for WordPress
+  - Easy Digital Downloads – Simple eCommerce for Selling Digital Files - Easy Digital Downloads Integration & Automation
-  - FormCraft3 Integration & Automation : Contact Form Builder for WordPress Plugin
+  - FormCraft - Premium WordPress Form Builder - FormCraft (FormCraft3) Integration & Automation
 - **New Actions :**
-  - SureCart Integration & Automation : Simplifying selling online with WordPress
+  - WordPress Ecommerce For Creating Fast Online Stores – By SureCart - SureCart Integration & Automation
-  - GiveWP Integration & Automation : WordPress Donation Plugin - Online Fundraising Simplified
+  - GiveWP – Donation Plugin and Fundraising Platform - GiveWP Integration & Automation
-  - Agiled crm Integration & Automation : A Fantastic CRM Tool - Details, Pricing, & Features
+  - Agiled - Manage all your business processes in one - Agiled CRM Integration & Automation
-  - ConvertKit Integration & Automation : The creator marketing platform
+  - ConvertKit – Email Marketing, Email Newsletter, Subscribers and Landing Pages - ConvertKit Integration & Automation
-  - Benchmark Integration & Automation : WordPress Email Plugin
+  - WordPress Plugin - Benchmark Email - Benchmark Integration & Automation
-  - Smaily Integration & Automation : Intentionally simple email marketing and automation
+  - Intentionally simple email marketing and automation - Smaily Integration & Automation
   - DirectIq Integration & Automation : #1 Email marketing automation software for SMBs & startups
   - Custom Api Integration & Automation
   - IFTTT Integration & Automation : Connect Your Apps